calebwaldner/validation_automation_tool/README.txt

-Process so far:
-Prepare file
+Process to Prepare File
+- Database
-⁃ Downloaded the Data Dictionary in Excel format.
+  - Downloaded the Data Dictionary in Excel format.
-⁃ Opened file, deleted first row if needed.
+  - Opened file, deleted first row if needed.
 The first row MUST be the main headers for that column.
-⁃ Saved as CSV
+  - Saved as CSV
-- Store CSV in Data_To_Validate folder and add reference to it in the file_reference.json document.
+  - Store Database CSV in Data_To_Validate folder and add reference to it in the file_reference.json document.

-** VALIDATION TOOLS **

-Here is a list of each validation tool, as well as a brief discription and user instructions.

-Compaire DB Field Names with Lable Names
-- Argument: matchFeldNamesLabelNames
+- Spec
-- Files used: DB only
-- Discription: Compaires the field name within the field name column to the field name within the logic lable.
-- Notes: It's possible the "Field #" portion of results may be off, these are for reference to try to help the user find the field quickly.
+  - Download the spec as a CVS.
+  - Opened file, deleted first row if needed.
+The first row MUST be the main headers for that column.
+  - Store Spec CSV in Data_To_Validate folder and add reference to it in the file_reference.json document.
+- Open the terminal and navigate to the "validation_automation_tool" file.
+- Type "node app.js [command]".
+See commands below to run.

+Commands:
+  - Run "ra" to Run All > Pass all those tests, then run tests listed in the pass message
+  - Run "db" or "spec" to see their respective tables
+  - Run "apps" to see a list of all the apps and descriptions (most of these are run in the "ra" command)
+  - Each app has it's own command to run it separately, which is listed in the description

-** STANDARD FORMAT **
+** ABOUT THE STANDARD FORMAT **

 THE SPEC
 - Based off ClinicalStudios
 Below are the header rows for the spec CSV.
-These are the defults from clenical studios, but they've been recorded here.
+These are the defaults from clinical studios, but they've been recorded here.
 These headers must make up the first row, the header row.
 They can be in any order.
 [
   Field,
   Description,